keyshade-xyz/keyshade/docs/contributing-to-keyshade/environment-variables.md

 * **FROM\_EMAIL**: The display of the email sender title.
 * **JWT\_SECRET**: The secret used to sign the JWT tokens.
 It is insignificant in the development environment.
 * **WEB\_FRONTEND\_URL, WORKSPACE\_FRONTEND\_URL**: The URLs of the web and workspace frontend respectively.
 These are used in the emails sometimes and in other spaces of the application too.
+* **API\_PORT**: The environmental variable that specifies the port number on which the API server should listen for incoming connections.
+If not explicitly set, it defaults to port 4200.